Envoc/envoc.directives/src/datatables/discovery.md

 oTableColumnSort
 ----

-Will set column sort properties of the oTableCtrl
+* Will set column sort properties of the oTableCtrl
+* Will add prospective sort-state css-classes: `sortable sort-asc sort-desc`

 oTablePagination
 ----